 The Global Entrepreneurship Summits are a global series sponsored by a non-profit and funded/hosted by various governments.
 In this case, it’s the United States and The Netherlands bringing everyone together in the lovely Dutch capital of Den Haag.
 While we’re not generally excited about the public sector bureaucrats getting involved in startups, this looks like an important event.

-That infographic lays out the five categories of startups GES investors are looking for: Water, connectivity, energy, health and agriculture.
-This does seem like a legitimate opportunity to (for free!) get your idea in front of serious investors and governmental types with access to subsidies and grants.
+A nifty infographic lays out the five categories of startups GES investors are looking for: Water, connectivity, energy, health and agriculture.

 SaaStr Europa 2019, Paris, 12 & 13 June